interstellarninja/MarketAgents/README.md

 - `institution_changes: Record of changes to market institutions and their impacts`
 - `global_supply_demand: Supply and demand information for each commodity`
 - `economic_indicators: Various economic indicators relevant to the market`

+### Group Message Module

+The Group Message module introduces a new dimension of agent interaction to our multi-agent market simulation framework.
+This feature allows for group-based communication using the Agent Communication Language (ACL) protocol, enabling agents to engage in standardized collective discussions, share market insights, and influence each other's beliefs and strategies.

+#### Key Features

+- **ACL-Based Communication**: Utilize standardized ACL messages for group discussions, allowing for more nuanced and expressive communication.
+- **Dynamic Group Conversations**: Facilitate multi-agent dialogues with configurable parameters such as maximum rounds and speaker selection methods.
+- **Flexible Speaker Selection**: Choose from various methods to determine the next speaker, including automatic, manual, random, and round-robin selection.
+- **Customizable Conversation Flow**: Set rules for speaker repetition and implement custom termination conditions for group discussions.
+- **Integration with Agent Decision-Making**: ACL group messages can influence agent beliefs, strategies, and market behaviors, leading to more realistic market dynamics.
+- **Conversation Tracking**: Unique conversation IDs allow for better organization and analysis of group discussions.

+#### Usage

+To use the ACL-based Group Message module in your simulation:

+1. Initialize a `GroupMessage` instance within your `Environment`.
+2. Implement the `generate_group_message()` method in your `Agent` class to produce ACL messages for group discussions.
+3. Implement the `receive_group_message()` method in your `Agent` class to process incoming ACL messages.
+4. Call `run_conversation()` on your `GroupMessage` instance at appropriate points in your simulation loop.
+5. Process the outcomes of group conversations to update agent states and market conditions.

 ### Information Board
 The Information Board serves as a centralized repository for economic news and statistics, simulating the dissemination of public information within the economy.
 This component plays a crucial role in the MarketAgents framework by: